wp-plugins/simpletix-ticketing-event-registration/readme.txt

 == Description ==

-This plugin instantly allows you to post your event on SimpleTix, then add a button on WordPress site to buy tickets.
-SimpleTix is free for free events and there's no monthly fee.
+This plugin instantly allows you to post your event on [SimpleTix](http://SimpleTix.com/) , then add a button on WordPress site to buy tickets.
 This plugin allows you to add a sharp looking "Buy Tickets" or "Register Now" button on an blog or page in your WordPress site.

+**Highlights include:**

+* **Free for free events.**  SimpleTix is free for free events and there's no monthly fee.
-Your customers can then register for the event directly on your WordPress site.
+* **Customers won't leave your site.**  Your customers can then register for the event directly on your WordPress site.
 They can even pay via credit card or with PayPal.
+* **General Admission.**  Sell tickets for your live events like theatre, conferences, and festivals.
+* **Sell Flex Passes.**  Sell tickets for tours, ice skating, or any other activity that does not have a specific date/time.
+* **Mobile Tickets.**  Customers can have the tickets sent right to their mobile phones via Text/SMS message.

 == Installation ==